seancfong/seancfong/README.md

 ## About me
 [ :seedling: ] Hi there!
 I am a third-year student majoring in Computer Science at UC Irvine.

-[ :office: ] I am also a part-time front-end developer at CORSAIR.
+[ :office: ] I am also a part-time front-end developer at CORSAIR and a software developer at Commit the Change, UCI.

-[ :books: ] Exploring new things keeps me occupied, such as building full-stack web projects and winning hackathons!
+[ :books: ] Exploring new things keeps me occupied, such as building full-stack web projects and doing hackathons!

-[ :camera: ] During my free time, I enjoy playing piano, photography, and building mechanical keyboards.

 [ :airplane: ] I also travel to different places worldwide!
 My latest trip was to Catalina Island (August 2023).